Pitcher plant: Attraction

-Foraging, flying, or crawling insects such as flies are attracted to a cavity formed by the cupped leaf, often by visual lures such as anthocyanin pigments, and nectar.
+Foraging, flying, or crawling insects, such as flies, are attracted to a cavity formed by the cupped leaf, often by visual lures such as anthocyanin pigments, and nectar.
 Many pitcher plants exhibit patterns of ultraviolet coloration which may play a role in attracting insects.
 Some species, such as Cephalotus follicularis, likely use camouflage to trap insects, as their coloration matches that of the surrounding environment and the plants are often embedded in the substrate such that the traps are flush with the ground.

 Olfactory cues can also play a role in attraction.
 For example, Nepenthes rafflesiana uses flower-scent mimicry to attract insects to its pitchers.

 Capture

 The rim of the pitcher (peristome) is slippery when moistened by condensation or nectar, causing insects to fall into the trap.
 The walls of the pitfall may be covered with waxy scales, protruding aldehyde crystals, cuticular folds, downward-pointing hairs, or guard-cell-originating lunate cells, to help prevent escape.
 The small bodies of liquid contained within the pitcher traps are called phytotelmata.
 They drown the insect, whose body is gradually dissolved.
 This may occur by bacterial action (the bacteria being washed into the pitcher by rainfall), or by digestive enzymes secreted by the plant itself.
-Pitcher trap fluids largely vary in their viscoelasticity and acidity, which then dictates which type of prey they can target.
+Pitcher trap fluids largely vary in their viscoelasticity and acidity, which dictates which type of prey they can target.
 For example, increased viscoelasticity is associated with increased insect retention to help capture flying insects such as flies, whereas increased fluid acidity can decrease insect killing-time, which can help capture crawling insects such as ants.
 Some pitcher plants contain mutualistic insect larvae, which feed on trapped prey, and whose excreta the plant absorbs.